dumpus-app/dumpus-api/README.md

 # Dumpus API

-API to extract statistics from the Discord GDPR links.
-Completely open-source, self-hostable and documented.
+API to extract statistics from the Discord Data Packages (GDPR packages), that can be obtained from Privacy & Safety settings.
+This API is completely open-source, self-hostable and documented.

 ## Architecture Documentation